nodeloophole/nodeloophole.github.io/content.md

 ## Fix bugs immediately

+* Building on top of bugs, causes more bugs
+* Fix bugs before you have an infestation

 note:
 I recommend fixing bugs immediately.
 Other work currently being built may incorporate the bug and break when the bug is fixed.